tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 This blog teaches you how to write high-performance GPU operator kernels with the help of TVM.
 We use depthwise convolution (i.e. [topi.nn.depthwise_conv2d_nchw](http://docs.tvmlang.org/api/python/topi.html#topi.nn.depthwise_conv2d_nchw)) as an example, and demonstrate how we can improve over the already hand optimized CUDA kernel in tensorflow.
-Our final version in TVM is 2x-4x faster than tf-1.2-cudnn under different workloads, and 3x-7x faster with operator fusion.
+Our final version is 2x-4x faster than tf-1.2-cudnn under different workloads, and 3x-7x faster with operator fusion enabled.
-Below is the result with Filter = [1, 1, 3, 3], stride = [1, 1], padding = 'SAME', tested on GTX1080:
+Below is the result tested on GTX1080, with filter size = [1, 256, 3, 3], stride = [1, 1], padding = 'SAME':

 {:center: style="text-align: center"}
 ![image](/images/depthconv_tutorial/tf_compare.png){: width="95%"}